 Cheaper hairsprays may have less harmful content.
 Look for acrylate suspended in alcohol.
-Even if you find a basic hairspray with ingredients that appear to be the same, you still don’t know if the spray will be even.
+Even if you find a basic hairspray with ingredients that appear to be the same, you still don’t know if the aerosol spray will be even.

-And finally if that wasn’t enough, hairspray will go yellow over time.
+And finally, if that wasn’t enough, hairspray will go yellow over time.
 It is not UV resistant.

-Your main concern is the delivery of the spray and of the darkening of the tone.
+Your main concern is the delivery of the spray and the darkening of the tone.
 These things vary between brands

 I’m interested because it doesn’t alter the tone as much as other sprays.
 It’s only made of casein, water, and alcohol, so it’s non-toxic, safe to use indoors, and doesn’t PONG!

 Now you know how to protect and preserve your drawings.
 The best solution is to not allow anything to touch the surface.
-If that is impractical clamp your drawings together so tight they can’t move.
+Framing is ideal, if not get them mounted and wrapped.

 There are more posts like this one, check these out: